beheins01/FPS/README.md

 - There will be bullet damage
 - There will be a movement machanic with jumping and running around

-THE FILES I CREATED ARE
+THE FILES I CREATED ARE:
 - Gun.cpp
 - Gun.h
 - ShooterAIController.cpp